kundajelab/neural_motif_discovery/data/README.md

 		- HOCOMOCO v11 human motifs in MEME format (from [here](https://hocomoco11.autosome.ru/downloads_v11))
 	- `HOCOMOCO_JASPAR_motifs.txt`
 		- Combination of both JASPAR and HOCOMOCO motifs

+- `BPNet/`
+	- `BPNet_{Nanog,Oct4,Sox2}_ChIPseq_all_peakints.bed.gz`
+		- Peak BED files extracted from the ChIP-seq importance scores of the BPNet paper
+		- Note that these peaks are all length 1 and centered at the summits